alphagov/paas-s3-broker/README.md

 Notably excluding the platform's own AWS account to prevent it from granting it access to any other resources in the platform's account.

+A policy ARN can be supplied in the `iam_user_permissions_boundary_arn` option which will be applied as a permissions boundary for created binding users.
+This can be used as an extra level of assurance that created users abilities will be limited.

 ## Running

 Minimal example: